ipums/ipumspy/docs/source/ipums_api/ipums_api_aggregate/index.rst

 Dataset + Data Table Metadata
 +++++++++++++++++++++++++++++

+You can obtain a listing of datasets and data tables as well as detailed information about individual datasets and data tables via the :ref:`IPUMS Metadata API <ipums-metadata>`.

 Use the :class:`DatasetMetadata <ipumspy.api.metadata.DatasetMetadata>` data class to browse the available specification options for a particular dataset and identify the codes to use when requesting data from the API: